0xPix3l/obsidian/Windows/Active directory/Attacks/ADCS/ESC1.md

 - `-upn 'administrator@corp.local'`: The UPN of the target user to be embedded in the certificate's SAN (the impersonated user).
 - `-sid 'S-1-5-21-...-500'`: The SID of the target user (Administrator) to be embedded in the certificate's SID extension.

-> [!NOTE]
-  💡 : To find the SID and other attributes of a target user like 'administrator', you can use the command: `certipy account -u 'USERNAME' -p 'PASSWORD' -dc-ip 'DC_IP' -user 'administrator' read`

 2. Using the obtained certificate to authenticate as that target.